dx3mod/bavar/README.md

 - Opinionated projects organization
 - Build with resolution of external dependencies
   - Automatic inclusion of files
-  - Bundling resources into a firmware
+  - Bundling resources into a firmware with some image conversions
 - Firmware upload (powered by avrdude)
 - Integration with text editors (support generations)
   - compile_flags.txt for clangd